-- Remove driven pulley. - Slacken bearing collar set screw and working from the driven pulley side, turn bearing collar clockwise.
+Loosen bearing collar set screw and working from the driven pulley side, turn bearing collar clockwise.

-- 1. Set screw
+- Set screw 1.

-- 2. Slacken
+- Loosen 2.

 - 3. Tighten

 - Extract bearing from its support.

 Wrong chaincase perpendicularity will make it difficult to correctly install the bearing in its support due to the countershaft and support misalignment.